-All unit leaders, parents, and guardians must have their BSA youth protection training completed before coming to camp.
-Any violations during camp of BSA Youth Protection must be immediately reported to the Camp Director.
+All unit leaders, parents, and guardians must complete their Scouting America youth protection training before coming to camp.
+Any violations of Scouting America Youth Protection rules during camp must be immediately reported to the Camp Director.

 Visitors

 Please make sure that all visitors sign in at the Camp Welcome Center upon arrival, and sign out upon departure.
 Visitors may park in the parking lot, not at campsites.
 Visitors should eat prior to visiting camp, or bring their own food as camp food is only provided for paid campers.